cosmos/gaia/docs/gaia-tutorials/installation.md

 ## Work with a Cosmos SDK Clone

-If you want to work with your own modifications of the Cosmos SDK, make a fork and add a `replace` clause to the `go.mod` file.
+To work with your own modifications of the Cosmos SDK, make a fork of this repo, and add a `replace` clause to the `go.mod` file.
-The `replace` clause needs to be added to `go.mod` providing the correct import path.
+The `replace` clause you add to `go.mod` must provide the correct import path:

 - Make appropriate changes
 - Add `replace github.com/cosmos/cosmos-sdk => /path/to/clone/cosmos-sdk` to `go.mod`